 The School of Education at the University of Alaska Southeast is accredited by the National Council for Accreditation of Teacher Education (NCATE), a performance-based teacher accrediting body for schools, colleges and departments of education (2110 Massachusetts Ave., NW, suite 500, Washington, DC 20036; phone (202) 466-7496).
 This accreditation covers initial and advanced teacher preparation programs.
-NCATE is recognized by the Alaska Department of Education and Early Development, the U.S. Department of Education to accredit programs for the preparation of teachers and other professional school personnel.
+NCATE is recognized by the Alaska Department of Education and Early Development, the U.S. Department of Education and the Council for Higher Education Accreditation to accredit programs for the preparation of teachers and other professional school personnel.